jinman36/reading-notes-102/class6.md

 - data types
 - variable

+## Javascript
+- recap from code 101
+- discussion excersize
-Wireframe - where can we add something dynamic
+- Wireframe - where can we add something dynamic

 add at least three dynamic components to our webpage
 - one based on user input